 "The authors of our Constitution were well aware of the history of both the need for the privilege and the abuses that could flow from the sweeping safeguards.
-In order to preserve other values, they wrote the privilege so that it tolerated and protects behaviour on the part of Members not tolerated protected when done by other citizens, but the shield does not extend beyond what is necessary to integrity of preserve the the legislative process.' [p.
+In order to preserve other values, they wrote the privilege so that it tolerated and protects behaviour on the part of Members not tolerated protected when done by citizens, but the shield does not extend beyond what is necessary to preserve the integrity of the legislative process.' [p.
 521]

-The learned Chief Justice took note of the fact that "Congress is ill-equipped to investigate, try, and punish its Members for a wide range of behaviour that is lossely and incidentally related to the legislative process" and said:- are inapt." [p.
-521] While referring to the observations made by Brennan J., the learned Chief Justice has observed :-
+The learned Chief Justice took note of the fact that "Congress is ill-equipped to investigate, try, and punish its Members for a wide range of behaviour that is lossely and incidentally related to the legislative process" and said:- learned Chief Justice has observed :-

-"In this sense, the English analogy on which the dissents place much emphasis, and the reliance on Ex parte Wason, LR 4 QB 573 (1869),
+"In this sense, the English analogy on which the dissents place much emphasis, and the reliance on Exparte Wason, LR 4 QB 573 (1869), are inapt." [p.
+521]